Pruthvik-n/qwinix-labs-docs/_posts/2015-09-22-ruby-rails-nginx-unicorn.markdown

-To check if your gems are cached, try restarting the app.
+To check if your gems are cached and gems aren't installed again, try restarting the app.

 <img  src="{{site.baseurl}}/images/docker/ruby_app/ruby-rails-nginx-unicorn/gem-satisfied.png" >